chrischristakis/seecs/ReadME.md

 }
 ```
 This is more rigid, and some call it an anti-pattern in an ECS, but it definitely has its merits and could potentially be more performant than views, since you won't waste any iterations.

-There's merit (and obstacles) for each, but I'd recommend sticking to views until you see a need for ID lists.
-Or use both!
+However, I found .ForEach is typically faster than manually iterating through a list of IDs (.Get<Component>(...) is slower than a view), so I'd recommend sticking to views until you see a need for ID lists.

 ### Things I'll get around to: